Swiss-Property-AG/SPAG-MaterialDB/README.md

 # SPAG-MaterialDB

-This is a work in progress for [OpenMaterialDatabase](https://opensource.construction)
+This is a work in progress for the Open Material Database for [opensource.construction](https://opensource.construction)